eldipa/book-of-gehn/posts/arm/2020-12-27-TLDR-Quick-Overview-of-Arm.md

 # The Arm instruction set

-Arm is a Reduced Instruction Set Computer (RISC) which have a small set of instructions of fixed size in contrast with the Complex Instruction Set Computer (CISC).
+Arm is a Reduced Instruction Set Computer (RISC) that have a small set of instructions of fixed size in contrast with the Complex Instruction Set Computer (CISC).